ttetrafon/practice/unreal engine/game.md

 ### Player Controller

 - Handles input and controls the player's character (`Pawn`/`Character`).
+- An AI controller exists, which does the same for computer controlled pawns.
 - In a multiplayer game, each connection (including the server) owns its own player controller.
   - To access the player controller in a multiplayer game, the following should be used:
     - AActor::GetOwner(): Returns the owner of the actor's instance.